Read time: 3 min

-While using Microsoft Outlook, you might feel the need to check spelling and grammar for the email message you have typed before sending to your clients.
-But, you face a problem with spelling and grammar checker as it not flagging misspelled and missing words correctly.
-In simple words, spelling & grammar checker is not working as you expect it to work.
+While using Microsoft Outlook, you might feel the need to check spelling and grammar for the email message you have typed before sending it.
+You face a problem with the spelling and grammar checker as it is not flagging misspelled and missing words correctly.
+In simple words, the Spelling & Grammar checker is not working as you expect.

-Here are some ways that will help you fix the problem of spelling and grammar checker.
+Here are some ways that will help you fix the problems of the Spelling & Grammar checker.

-Apart from Option panel under File in Outlook for spelling and grammar checking, you can also enable and disable spelling and grammar checking at template level for every email message you send.
-To do so follow the steps mentioned:
+You can also enable and disable spelling and grammar checking at the template level for every email message you send.
+To do so, follow the steps mentioned:

 Click on New Email >> click Review >> Language >> Set Proofing Language >> uncheck Do not check spelling or grammar >> click Set As Default and hit OK button to finalize the settings.

 Click on New >> Select Mail Message >> in tab Home >> in Proofing group >> click Spelling >> Set Language >> uncheck Do not check spelling or grammar >> click Default button

 By following the above steps, you can disable and enable spelling and grammar check for different languages as required and apply the changes at the template level.

 These are a few recommended ways to set spelling and grammar checking.
 Thus, you can work smoothly while sending crucial data and avoid blunders due to misspelled words or grammatical issues in your written messages.